failgood/failgood/docs/failgood in 5 minutes.md

 }
 ```

-Failgood detects that something contains tests by the `failgood.Test` annotation.
+Failgood searches tests in classes,objects or files that have the `failgood.Test` annotation.
 This annotation also tell idea to display a run icon to run tests in the IDE.
 If the run icon next to the class is missing you can also run the test by right clicking the classname.